Lipoprotein A and B, how to reduce levels or lower

 When LDL cholesterol combines with Apoliprotein (a), the result is a compound known as Lp(a).
 High levels of Lp(a) can increase a person's risk of heart attack.
 Lp(a) is measured through a blood sample and can be tested as part of a lipoprotein panel.
 Lp(a) levels are influenced by genetics.
 Any dietary steps or nutritional supplements that reduces inflammation and cholesterol levels could be helpful to reduce the risk for heart attack.

-High Lp(a) and heart disease
+High Lp(a) and heart disease risk

 As with elevated high-sensitivity C-reactive protein, an elevated Lp-PLA(2) level approximately doubles the risk for primary and secondary cardiovascular events.
 Interestingly, when both inflammatory markers are increased together, they provide an even greater predictive capability to help identify very-high-risk individuals who would benefit most from aggressive lipid-lowering therapy, hopefully by natural means.